Disappearance of Amy Lynn Bradley: Disappearance

 Between 5:15 a.m. and 5:30 a.m. on March 24, Ron awoke and checked on his children, seeing that Bradley was asleep on the lounge chair of their cabin's balcony.
 Ron told local newspapers: "I could see Amy's legs from her hips down. [...]
 I dozed back off to sleep.
 The balcony door was closed, because if it hadn't been closed, I would have gotten up and closed it."
 However, other reports indicated that the balcony door was open at the time.
 When he got up at 6:00 a.m., however, Bradley was gone, along with her cigarettes and lighter.
 He later said, "I left to try and go up and find her.
 When I couldn't find her, I didn't really know what to think, because it was very much unlike Amy to leave and not tell us where she was going."
 After Ron searched the common areas of the ship, he woke up the rest of the family and told them at 6:30 a.m. that Amy was missing.

-On the morning of the disappearance, three witnesses claimed to have seen Bradley on the upper deck with Alister Douglas between 5:30 a.m. and 5:45 a.m., in possession of a camera.
+On the morning of the disappearance, three witnesses claimed to have seen Bradley on the upper deck with Alister Douglas between 5:30 a.m. and 5:45 a.m.
 They also testified to seeing Douglas hand Bradley a drink containing dark liquid.
 They claimed Bradley and Douglas arrived in the elevator at the same time, and that Douglas was then seen leaving the upper deck alone shortly after 6:00 a.m.